Lucas van Leyden: Small Power of Women (1517—)

 Jael Killing Sisera: In the foreground, Jael hammers a tent peg into Sisera's ear as he lies on the ground.
 In the middle ground on the right, Jael points out the foreground scene to a group of armed Israelites.
 In the background on the left, Sisera drinks from a goblet given to him by Jael.

 Samson and Delilah: Same as woodcut of larger size.
 Delilah sits a bed of rocks while Samson lies sleeping in her lap.
 She holds his hair in one hand and cuts it with a knife.

 Solomon's Idolatry: Same as woodcut of larger size.
-King Solomon kneels in front of an idol of Moloch in the center foreground while one of his mistresses and a crowd of men observe him from behind.
+King Solomon kneels in front of an idol of Moloch in the centre foreground while one of his mistresses and a crowd of men observe him from behind.

 Jezebel Promising Naboth's Vineyards to King Ahab: Jezebel stands beside her husband King Ahab of Israel, who is lying on his bed in his room.

 Herod and Herodias: In the foreground, Salome holds a plate bearing the head of St. John the Baptist in front of Herod and Herodias, who are sitting at a table.
 Through a window on the back wall, St. John the Baptist is seen being beheaded.